coleifer/peewee/docs/peewee/api.rst

    .. method:: select_from(*columns)

-      Create a SELECT query that utilizes the given common table expression as the source for a new query.
+      Create a SELECT query that uses the given common table expression as the source for a new query.

       :param columns: One or more columns to select from the CTE.
-      :return: :class:`Select` query utilizing the common table expression
+      :return: :class:`Select` query using the common table expression

    .. method:: union_all(other)